 Android tablets are generally available in 16, 32, 64, and 128GGB configurations.
 32GB should provide more than enough space for apps and content (unless you are serving very large video files, for example) in the overwhelming majority of use cases.

-Do I need a microSD card slot for my Android tablet?
+Do I need a microSD card slot for my kiosk tablet?

 Most Android tablets do offer expandable storage using a built-in microSD card slot, generally accessible on the sides or top of the device using a SIM ejection tool.
 However, your ability to use external storage on Android is limited, and microSD cards will perform far more poorly than your tablet’s built-in flash storage.